Immigration to bahamas

 Economy of Bahamas

 The Bahamian economy is majorly depended on the tourism sector, which contributes approximately fifty percent of the total GDP.
 Financial service sector is the second largest sector comprising from fifteen to twenty percent of the GDP.
 Other small scale industries are agriculture, trade, manufacturing and fishing.
-This is the richest country in the West Indies and is on fourteenth place in North America for nominal GDP.
+Bahamas is the richest country in the West Indies and is on fourteenth place in North America for nominal GDP.
 This is a stable and developing nation in the Lucayan Archipalego.
 There is a steady growth in tourism industry; as a result there is a rise in construction of new hotels, residences and resorts, which makes a solid GDP.
-This country is the exporter of goods like mineral products and salt, animal products, rum, chemicals, fruit and vegetables.
+Bahamas is the exporter of goods like mineral products and salt, animal products, rum, chemicals, fruit and vegetables.
 The Bahamas imports machinery and transport equipments, manufactures, chemicals, mineral fuels, food and live animals.
 Import partners of this nation are United States, Mexico, Singapore, South Korea, China, Venezuela and Canada.

 For more information please visit: wikipedia.org

 Renting and buying of real estates for foreigners

 Apartment for rent is easily available with some minimal restrictions in the whole country.
 Furnished apartments are available almost everywhere in the Bahamas however the owner will not allow you to make any changes regarding the furniture.
 Numerous accommodation options are available so that you can choose according to your lifestyle.
 Apartments can be searched online on different websites.
 These websites allow you to contact the landlord directly, give a virtual tour of the apartment and there you can submit an offer too.
 If you are looking to rent, you just ask around as many people knows people with homes for rent to expats as well as you will get a good deal which you may lose after consulting the real estate agent.
 Some points are given below which will help you to rent a good property: